loferris/artificer/docs/HIGHLIGHT_SETUP.md

 # Highlight.io Integration Guide

-This guide explains how to use Highlight.io for error tracking and distributed tracing in the AI Workflow Engine.
+This guide explains how to use Highlight.io for error tracking and distributed tracing in the Artificer.

 ## Table of Contents